Vitaeoth, the Wounded

 - If they perform numerous actions that seem to fit a specific element's agenda or personality, they have a Moderate Resonance.

-- If they have consistently performed in the service or personality of a specific element, they have a Strong Resonance.
+- If they have consistently perform in the service or personality of a specific element, they have a Strong Resonance.

 It is possible for more nuanced characters to have multiple Resonance levels, each element playing important parts in their personality.
 However, if there is more than one Resonance, they can only ever gain Moderate Affinity with two elements.
 Alternatively, they may have up to three Slight Affinities if they wish, but can then gain no more Affinities.